F-I-B-E-P/FIBEP-JSON-Python-Interpreter/README.md

 additional_content_list and matching_words_list are both list of dictionaries that can contain many dictionaries.In the case of additional_content_list, if it has base64 encoded elements, the library automatically decodes them  and regenerates the original file per the standard.

-You can try the programa directly in your cli using the following syntax: fibep_interpreter DIR -d FILETODECODE where DIR is the directory in wich the file is in (defaults to the directory in which the program is installed).
+You can try the program directly in your cli using the following syntax: fibep_interpreter DIR -d FILETODECODE where DIR is the directory in wich the file is in (defaults to the directory in which the program is installed).